Scroll to navigation

 class barrier;

-The class template std::barrier provides a thread-coordination mechanism that allows
+The class template std::barrier provides a thread-coordination mechanism that blocks

-arrive at the barrier.
-Unlike std::latch, barriers are reusable: once the arriving
+barrier.
+Unlike std::latch, barriers are reusable: once a group of arriving threads

-A barrier object's lifetime consists of a sequence of barrier phases.
-Each phase
+A barrier object's lifetime consists of one or more phases.
+Each phase defines a

-phase can block on the phase synchronization point by calling wait, and will be
+Such threads can later block on the phase synchronization point by calling wait.

 1. The expected count is decremented by each call to arrive or arrive_and_drop.

-2. When the expected count reaches zero, the phase completion step is run.
-The
+2. When the expected count reaches zero, the phase completion step is run, meaning

-strongly happens-before the returns from all calls that were unblocked by the
+happens-before all calls that were unblocked by the completion step return.

 3. When the completion step finishes, the expected count is reset to the value